jconnor27/Final-Project/README.md

 o When searching by department or professor:
 ▪ Returns a graph comparing the number of the types of courses taught.
 • Can click on a portion to see the list of courses.

+# Target Browsers
+(Updated 5/11/23)

+My data visualization tool is targeted towards iOS, or Chrome.
+These are the browsers I have tesetd my tool on the most, and can almost gurantee success.